Our Quality Professionals are designated to a region and generally work to provide leadership and oversight to multiple homes.

 UMAR is committed to helping people be as independent as possible in the least restrictive settings.
 UMAR provides services to accommodate independent living.

-Bowden Home - 1 female / Greensboro, NC
+Angel Home - 1 female / Charlotte, NC

 Clingman Home - 1 male / Winston-Salem, NC

-Givens Estates Home - 1 female / Asheville, NC
+Givens Estates Home - 1 male and 1 female / Asheville, NC

 Hall Home - 1 male / Charlotte, NC